-4. View of the Glade and playing field, Sheepy Magna
+4. View of the Playing Field and the Glade, Sheepy Magna

 This view commences at the Sheepy playing fields and leads to Trout Ponds Lakes through the wooded area of Sheepy Glade.
 The playing field is an open grassed area to the foreground with mature trees and hedgerow in the background.
 The Glade is an area of woodland and wildflowers.